MatMLlab/SEN_model/README.md

 - The capsule transformer is defined in `cap_block.py`.
 - Related models are defined in `models file`.
 - The visualization process in the manuscript is in `plot file`.
+- The running time of one epoch with one batch is less than 1s under NVIDIA GV-100 GPU.

+## License
+This project is covered under the Apache 2.0 License.

 ## Thanks for your time and attention.